Introduction: public and community ownership of food system resources

 Strengthening the provisions of the Competition Act (part II)

 At this stage of the transition, the food system is being re-oriented away from its historical export focus and is reducing exports and imports while building domestic self-reliance.
 As it relates to food system activity (other sectors of the economy are beyond the scope of this website), more specific measures will need to be named.
 This means that Competition Act provisions that allow the Competition Tribunal to consider foreign competitors in the domestic food market should be removed as they relate to the food system (90.1.2a).
-Similarly, provision 90.1.6a should be removed as efficiency gains from export value should no longer be justification for domestic food market concentration.
-Provision 90.1.6b, however, can be retained as it speaks to a central shift in policy, that import substitution is desirable.
+Although provision 90.1.6a has been amended as efficiency gains from export value should no longer be justification for domestic food market concentration, provision 90.1.6b, however, can be retained as it speaks to a central shift in policy, that import substitution is desirable.
 Exception 90.1.8 should also be removed, again because the focus of policy will be to direct firms to focus more on the domestic food marketplace.
 All this will have the effect of tightening the thresholds for determining anti-competitive behaviour in the domestic food marketplace.

 Provisions in technical guidances associated with the Competition Act should explicitly ban certain anti-competitive practices that currently dominant the food system: